sanjay900/VIIPER/docs/cli/codegen.md

 - Typed constants and enums

 !!! note "Sourcecode access is required"
     The codegen command requires access to VIIPER source code.
-It must be executed from the `viiper/` module directory within the repository.
+Run it from the repository root.

 ## Flags